hlavacs/ViennaGameJobSystem/README.md

     }

 ## Functions
 There are two types of tasks that can be scheduled to the job system - C++ functions and coroutines.
-Scheduling is doen via a call to the vgjs::schedule() function wrapper, which in turn calls the job system to schedule the function.
+Scheduling is done via a call to the vgjs::schedule() function wrapper, which in turn calls the job system to schedule the function.
 Functions can be wrapped into macros F() or FUNCTION(), into a lambda of type [=](){}, or into the class Function{}, the latter allowing to specify more parameters.
-Of course, a function simply CALL another function any time without scheduling it.
+Of course, a function can simply CALL another function any time without scheduling it.

 	void any_function() {
 		schedule( F(loop(10)) ); 					//schedule function loop(10) to run on a random thread